fredrikekre/Runic.jl/README.md

 (push `(runic . ("julia" "--project=@runic" "-e" "using Runic; exit(Runic.main(ARGS))" "--")) apheleia-formatters)
 (push '(julia-mode . runic) apheleia-mode-alist)
 ```

-> [!IMPORTANT]
-> Note that apheleia is a third party extension.
-It works as advertised but
-> use it at your own risk.

 ## Checking formatting